 Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
 What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
-This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use
+This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.
+Follow the format below:

-Privacy Risk: There is a risk that an individual may not understand why their information is being collected or maintained about them.
+Privacy Risk: There is a risk that an individual may not understand what information is being collected or maintained about them.

 Mitigation: This risk is mitigated by the common practice of providing the NOPP when Veterans apply for benefits.
 Additionally, new NOPPs are mailed to beneficiaries when there is a change in regulation.
 Employees and contractors are required to review, sign and abide by the National Rules of Behavior on a yearly basis as required by VA Handbook 6500 as well as complete annual mandatory Information Security and Privacy Awareness training.

-Additional mitigation is provided by making the System of Record Notices (SORN) and Privacy Impact Assessment (PIA) available for review online
+Additional mitigation is provided by making the System of Record Notices (SORNs) and Privacy Impact Assessment (PIA) available for review online, as discussed in question 6.1.